beginning of content

 Absence seizures

-Absence seizures were previously known as 'petit mal seizures', these types of seizures usually start in childhood, but can happen in adults.
+Absence seizures were previously known as 'petit mal seizures'.
+These types of seizures usually start in childhood, but can happen in adults.
 These seizures are brief and involve staring, loss of expression, unresponsiveness and stopping activity.
 Sometimes eye blinking or upward eye movements are seen.
 The person usually recovers straight away and continues their previous activity, without remembering the seizure.

 Focal seizures

-Previously known as 'partial seizures', start in one area of the brain and affect the parts of the body controlled by that area of the brain.
+Previously known as 'partial seizures', these start in one area of the brain and affect the parts of the body controlled by that area of the brain.
 The seizure may involve unusual movements, feelings, sensations, or behaviours.
 People can have different levels of consciousness during focal seizures.

 Febrile convulsions